cabforum/smime/SBR.md

 1.	**From a physical identity document**

-If physical identity documents are used as evidence, only government-issued passports, national identity cards, and other official identity documents of comparable reliability (such as drivers license or military ID) shall be accepted.
+If physical identity documents are used as evidence, the CA or RA SHALL accept only government-issued passports, national identity cards, and other official identity documents of comparable reliability (such as drivers license or military ID).
 The CA MUST document and publish the accepted identity documents or document types.

 The document used as evidence MUST contain a face photo and/or other information that   can be compared with the applicant's physical appearance.

 2.	**From a digital identity document**

-If digital identity documents are used as evidence only eMRTD digital identity documents according to ICAO 9303 part 10 shall be accepted.
+If digital identity documents are used as evidence the CA or RA SHALL only accept eMRTD digital identity documents according to ICAO 9303 part 10.

 3.	**From a certificate supporting a digital signature applied by the Applicant**